lennart-kaminsky/spotify-dashboard/README.md

 # i still skip over songs - Spotify Dashboard

 This is a spotify dashboard that shows your listening habits like top artists, top tracks and the songs you recently listened to.
-For now you can only sign up on [istillskipoversongs.com](https://www.istillskipoversongs.com/) after i added your spotify mail address manually because the app is in [spotify developer mode](https://developer.spotify.com/documentation/web-api/concepts/quota-modes).
+For now you can only sign up on [istillskipoversongs.com](https://www.istillskipoversongs.com/) after I added your spotify mail address manually because the app is in [spotify developer mode](https://developer.spotify.com/documentation/web-api/concepts/quota-modes).
 I will request extended quota mode so that everyone can check it out without asking me before.

 <img width="1920" alt="screenshot of spotify dashboard" src="https://raw.githubusercontent.com/lennart-kaminsky/lennart-kaminsky/main/assets/spotify-dashboard.png">